-The below provides a quick overview of the user submitted reviews for HughesNet.
+The below provides a quick overview of the user submitted reviews for HughesNet Internet service.

-With over 35 reviews submittted by users of the Hughesnet Satellite Internet service since 2007 there is a good selection and sample size to help potential customers.
+With almost 40 reviews submittted by users of the Hughesnet Satellite Internet service since 2007 there is a good selection and sample size to help potential customers.
 Overall, the average user rating is "Poor" with a lower than 10% recommended score.
-Many reviews cite high termination fee's, slow or throttled speeds, and customer service as the main issues.
+Many reviews cite high termination fees, slow or throttled speeds, and customer service as the main issues.
 Have your say and write a review today!

 ...I have no complaints about the productivity and connection of Hughesnet.
 My beef is with the customer service and billing....